-4.1 Measuring homogamy
+3.1 Measuring homogamy

 In the analysis of matching patterns, the notion of homogamy is of particular interest: to what extent do individuals marry their own kind, and what are the economic consequences?
 Assortative matching mechanically increases inequality across households, relative to random matching.
 Its long term economic implications are even more critical.
 Educated parents tend to invest more (and more efficiently) in their children's education; the final outcome could be an "inequality spiral" (Chiappori, 2017), whereby at each generation, children born from parents with high human capital get further ahead of other children.
-Any increase in preferences for homogamy may therefore have a large impact on the dynamics of inequality.
+Any increase in preferences for homogamy may therefore have a large impact on the dynamics of inequality48.

 Analyzing the evolution of homogamy, however, raises challenging issues when the marginal distributions of match-relevant characteristics change over time.
 As many more women graduate from college, one would naturally expect an increase in the number of couples where both spouses are college graduates.
-This mechanical impact would happen even with constant "preferences for assortativeness".
-The latter, yet, are very unlikely to stay constant over time.
-Theory predicts, for instance, that individuals should, everything equal, be more willing to match assortatively when human capital becomes more valuable, which boosts the returns to parental investment on children.
-How can one disentangle these different factors?
+This mechanical impact would happen even if the surplus from any match remained constant, which is highly unlikely.
+Theory predicts for instance that individuals should be more willing to match assortatively when human capital becomes more valuable, which boosts the returns to parental investment on children49.